ReddySrujana/NoteBridge/README.md

 * Voice commands are powered by **Web Speech API** (Chrome required).
 * The database `notebridge.db` stores all user, notebook, and group data.
-* The application is designed to be **accessible and inclusive**, allowing visually impaired users to navigate and inte